 I could not stand back and watch the University go downhill and potentially close, so I involved myself with the CSU “Budget or Else” committee.
 I have been to marches, rallies, went to the Illinois House of Representatives’ Higher Education Commission hearing, and traveled to Springfield in support of CSU’s financial woes.
 Students even shut down the expressway to raise awareness about the issue.
 It amazes me that in 2017 we are still fighting for something as fundamental as the ability to pursue higher education.
 The Illinois legislature made a step in the right direction by passing a budget that keeps education accessible to low income students, but the shock from the severe cuts still impacts my trust in Illinois’ investment in higher education.
 I want future generations to experience how great of a school Chicago State is and have an opportunity to pursue their childhood dreams without disturbance and the fear of their school closing on them.
 In order to restore damage that was done from going two years without a state budget we need a greater investment in the next budget process.
 Without that additional funding I worry about my school ability to recover and serve generations in the future.

 Marissa Epps was born on the West side but raised on the South side of Chicago.
 She graduated from Fenger HIgh School at the top of her class and won prom queen.
 She attended Harold Washington College and received her Associate’s in Arts Degree from Olive Harvey College.
 After graduating, she transferred to Chicago State University, where she is a student leader pursuing a dual degree in occupational therapy and psychology.
 Marissa was initiated in the honors college this past Spring and is a member of Alpha Kappa Alpha Sorority, Incorporated.
 Ms. Epps received Outstanding and Exceptional student awards and Central Region Scholar.
-She is the Organizing fellow for Young Invincibles in the Midwest office in Chicago.
+She is a member of YI-MW’s Youth Advisory Board.
 Her future goals are to open a community outreach center and her own OT practice.
 Marissa have a strong desire for helping people and making a difference and believes taking action is important when you want to see change!